Learning how to "Stop the Bleed"

 After an AR-15 style rifle bullet blasts a large cavity through soft tissue, blood pressure then pumps that cavity with blood, causing many victims of AR-15 shots to bleed out before rescue workers can reach them.

 As a result, some doctors are now pushing for everyday people to learn how to stop that bleeding before first responders arrive.
 Following the shooting at Sandy Hook Elementary School, where 20 first-graders and six educators were killed with AR-15 rounds, a campaign called "Stop the Bleed" began nationwide.
 The movement is an effort to train civilians how to be a kind of first responder in life-threatening scenarios, such as mass shootings.

-In Florida, Broward County Medical Director Dr. Peter Antevy holds "Stop the Bleed" classes.
-He teaches basic techniques of bleeding control, including applying a tourniquet, packing a wound with gauze, and holding pressure over a wound.
-He's even given his 12-year-old son a bleeding kit—a package that includes items like tourniquets, gauze, and a chest seal—and taught him how to use it.
+In Florida, former Broward County Medical Director Dr. Peter Antevy held "Stop the Bleed" classes.
+He taught basic techniques of bleeding control, including applying a tourniquet, packing a wound with gauze, and holding pressure over a wound.
+When his son was 12 years old, Antevy even gave him a bleeding kit—a package that includes items like tourniquets, gauze, and a chest seal—and taught him how to use it.

-"We have to have the general public understand that they are the first line of defense," Antevy says.
+"We have to have the general public understand that they are the first line of defense," Antevy said in 2018.
 "And every city, every community in this country needs to roll out those bleeding kits, or these active killer kits… And every child has to learn how to do it."

-The "Stop the Bleed" campaign is an initiative of the American College of Surgeons, the Committee on Trauma, and the Hartford Consensus.
+The "Stop the Bleed" campaign is an initiative of the American College of Surgeons and has trained over 1.9 million people worldwide.
 You can learn more about it and purchase a bleeding control kit at BleedingControl.org

 To watch how to use a Stop the Bleed kit, click here.